Financial-Times/o-forms/README.md

 #### Suffixes

 Suffixes are used to append content to an input, i.e. a button.
-Add a wrapper `.o-forms__affix-wrapper` to contain the input and the `.o-forms__suffix` itself.
+Add a wrapper `.o-forms__affix-wrapper` to contain both the input and its suffix `.o-forms__suffix`.
+The suffix `.o-forms__suffix` wraps suffix content, i.e. a button.

 ```html
 <div class="o-forms">